 Websites are accessible from anywhere in the world provided there is an internet connection.
 Since more and more people have access to the internet, even in remote locations, you can target a much wider audience if your business has a website.

 Whether you offer products or services, or you’re business or consumer based, your website provides you with an alternative location to sell.
 As a retailer, an eCommerce website is a great place to sell your products to a wider market.
-Think of all the people who can’t get to your bricks and mortar store that you could sell your products to.
+Think of all the people who can’t get to your brick-and-mortar store that you could sell your products to.